prikhi/AcornAccounting/docs/source/specs/design/screens.rst

 *Case 2*

-If the screen is accessed recursively by a Header row hyperlink, the screen will emulate *Case 1* except tabs will not be displayed, and instead of all Headers and Accounts, only the children of the selected Header will be displayed.
+If the screen is accessed recursively by a Header row hyperlink, the screen will emulate *Case 1* except the tabs will be replaced with breadcrumb links up the Header's ancestor tree.
+Instead of showing all Headers and Accounts, only the children of the selected Header will be displayed.

 **Intermediate Conditions**